otaviojr/exif-js/README.md

 ## Google Cardboard Photos

 I did changes in order to make this lib to work with Google Cardboard Photos.
-So it can retrieve the right eye image and audio associated within the picture.
+So, it can retrieve the right eye image and audio associated within the picture.
+In order to do so, support to extended xmpdata data have been implemented.

 ### Usage